OctopusDeploy/OctoPack/readme.md

 If the `<files>` section exists, OctoPack won't attempt to automatically add any extra files to your package, so you'll need to be explicit about which files you want to include.

+See the [NuSpec files reference documentation](http://docs.nuget.org/docs/reference/nuspec-reference#Specifying_Files_to_Include_in_the_Package) for more examples on how to specify which files to include.

 ## Version numbers

 NuGet packages have version numbers.